-At Ball Green Primary School we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
-The curriculum incorporates the statutory requirements of the new National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
-The aim of our curriculum is for pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.
+At Ball Green Primary School we offer a curriculum that is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each year group and each Key Stage.
+The curriculum incorporates the statutory requirements of the new National Curriculum 2014 and other experiences and opportunities that best meet the learning and developmental needs of the pupils in our school.
+The aim of our curriculum is for all pupils to have the requisite skills to be successful, independent and motivated learners in readiness for their next stage of education.

-Pupils are still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they enter Year 1.
-There is a period in the Autumn Term where the majority of children progress to the National Curriculum.
-Throughout this period and beyond all children are still developing their phonic knowledge through the Read Write Inc Programme and developing their fluency in reading.
+Pupils may still working on the Early Learning Goals of the Early Years Foundation Stage Curriculum as they initially enter Year 1 and there is a fluid period in the Autumn Term where the majority of children progress to the National Curriculum, depending on their individual needs.
+Throughout this period and beyond, all children continue to develop their phonological knowledge through the ‘Little Wandle – Letters and Sounds’ programme [Revised] to develop their fluency in reading.

 The outdoor environment and the local community are considered an opportunity for active learning for all our pupils.
 The school grounds have been developed so they can enrich different curriculum areas, particularly science.

 Pupils have opportunities to share their learning with each other, their parents and carers and other learners through school-based and external exhibitions, performances, competitions and events involving other schools.
 Developing their independence and motivation as learners and their sense of responsibility as future citizens is at the heart of all our teaching and learning.